cobber/perl_call_graph/README.txt

 interactions between subroutines in one or more perl scripts.

-After scanning your code (including modules), a .dot file is generated, which you can then turn into pretty (?) diagrams using a wonderful free peice of software called GraphViz (http://www.graphviz.org)
+After scanning your code (including modules), a .dot file is generated, which you can then turn into pretty (?) diagrams using a wonderful free piece of software called GraphViz (http://www.graphviz.org)

 The analysis is quite simplistic, but having a graphic diagram of the call